Spoiler Meta Spoiler Meta

 “Lucy, you can’t keep this up.
 You’re running yourself into the ground.”

-“Matt doesn’t get a break from this,” she snapped.
-“So neither do I.”
+“Matt doesn’t get a break from this,” she snapped, “so neither do I.”

-“He’s Matt,” he said.
+“He’s Matt,” he said after a moment.
 “If anyone can get through this, it’s him.”

 “Then we fight for him.
 All of us.
 Because he’d do the same for any of us.”